British Diver Instrumental In Thai Cave Rescue Says Elon Musk Can ‘Stick His Submarine Where It Hurts’

 https://twitter.com/brodieferguson/status/1017904433777315840

-The rescue mission chief said that although the submersible might be useful in later missions, for this one it wasn’t practical.
+The rescue mission chief said that although the submersible might be useful in later missions, for this one, it wasn’t practical.
 Maj.
-Gen. Chalongchai Chaiyakham, as reported by The Independent, said it was a fine vessel for open water work, but not suited for caves.
-Narongsak Osottanakorn, head of the search operation according to The New York Times, echoed the same sentiments.
+Gen. Chalongchai Chaiyakham said it was a fine vessel for open water work, but not suited for caves, as reported by the Independent.
+Narongsak Osottanakorn, head of the search operation, echoed the same sentiments, according to the New York Times.

 “I assure you that the equipment he brought to help us is not practical for our mission.
 Even though the equipment has state of the art technology, it does not fit our mission in the cave.”

 Most people believe that Musk had the best intentions, but the best intentions don’t always translate to the best solution.
 Even a fair portion of his critics are quick to point out he had engineers working on something new to them at break-neck speed.
 They did the best they could with the materials and information they had.
-While their hard work didn’t payoff this time, it doesn’t mean the submersible won’t be useful, and potentially lifesaving. later.
+While their hard work didn’t payoff this time, it doesn’t mean the submersible won’t be useful, and potentially lifesaving later.